 Let’s say you sell an online course about product photography.
 Here’s how you can break down your pricing into tiers:

-One key component of a membership is the community it creates.
-A community of people who are all interested in the same topic and are seeking to find solutions to their problems is a very powerful tool.
+One key component of a membership is often the sense of community it creates.
+This is often community of people who are all interested in the same topic and are seeking to find solutions to their problems is a very powerful tool.

-Running a membership allows you to engage with your audience in a much more personal manner, and help them accomplish their goals by offering ongoing challenges.
+Running memberships can help you to engage with your audience in a much more personal manner, and you can help them accomplish their goals by offering ongoing challenges.

-For example, let’s say you sell online courses teaching people how to achieve various fitness goals like a handstand, a split, etc. You could create a membership site, where every month students can participate in fitness challenges based on your fitness programs.
-Plus, they would be able to communicate with one another and share their highs and lows on their journey.
+For example, let’s say you sell online courses teaching people how to achieve various fitness goals like a handstand, a split, etc. You could create a membership option, where every month students can participate in fitness challenges based on your fitness programs.
+Plus, if you allow them access they can communicate with one another and share their highs and lows on their journey.

 This will allow your students to utilize the course materials you offer much better, find a supportive community of like-minded people, and have a way to receive guidance from you.

-Another wonderful way to use a membership website to complement your online courses is to use it as an accountability system.
+Another wonderful way to use a membership is to use it as an accountability system.
 The American Society of Training and Development (ASTD) found that if you’re committed to someone and have an accountability appointment with them, you’re 95% more likely to accomplish your goals.

 When you sell your online courses you’re really selling a transformation or a promise of a transformation.
 A membership that serves as an accountability system is a great way to deliver on that promise.
 It can also help increase overall student satisfaction with your programs.